ihh/funkscene/README.md

 	};

-Note that the quotation marks around `"BEWARE!"` do not need to be escaped in the FunkScene macro, although obviously they are in the compiled JavaScript.
+Note that the quotation marks around `"BEWARE!"` do not need to be escaped in the FunkScene macro; they are automatically escaped in the compiled JavaScript.

 JavaScript API